Monument Tube, Fish Street Hill exit | Map

-In the Winter 2018-19 London Walks programme the Slavery & the City walk takes place at 2.30 pm on Saturday, February 16.
+The Slavery & the City walk takes place at 2.30 pm on Saturday, February 16 and at 10.45 am on Sunday, June 23.
 Meet Isobel just outside the Fish Street Hill exit of Monument Tube.

 "by far the most impressive series of walks that I have ever encountered are those offered by London Walks" Travel and Enjoy

 "Without a doubt the best walking tour company currently operating in London" Stardust